Whoever said everyone is replaceable never met HSR’s bubbles and chocolate bus operator.

-Frank says Joe was one of the first operators to welcome when he was hired, and he looked forward to seeing Joe on campus at McMaster for the bubbles flying out Joe’s window, “It always made me laugh”.
+Frank says Joe was one of the first operators to welcome when he was hired, and he always looks forward to seeing Joe driving through McMaster, bubbles flying out Joe’s window.

-On this day, due to the ongoing Transit Crisis, many retirees are in the lounge on “report” as the HSR scrambles to fulfil scheduled serve after Council slashed hiring early in 2017.
-Among the those awaiting assignment is former Amalgamated Transit Union Local 107 President Kim Cheeseman who led the union during the lengthy 1997/98 winter transit strike.
+On this day, due to the ongoing Transit Crisis, many retirees are in the lounge on “report” as the HSR scrambles to fulfil scheduled service after Council slashed hiring early in 2017.

-“I owe him and those who came before him for the good job I have today, for my kids education”.
+“I owe him and those who came before him for the good job I have today, for my kids’ education”, Joe says of Cheeseman.

 “I consider myself fortunate to be able to obtain a good paying job with good benefits that went a long way for me and my family”, Joe says as we hustle out of the lounge to the garage.